Lombiq/DotNest-Knowledge-Base/topics/theming.md

 If you are satisfied with what a theme that is available on DotNest ([see which themes are available](available-modules-and-themes)) you can use that as a base and extend it.
 Just enable the theme you want to build on ([Pretty Good Bootstrap Base Theme](https://pgbootstrapbasetheme.codeplex.com/) is a good base theme for example) and also enable the [Theme Override module](https://themeoverride.codeplex.com/).
 You can then modify the styling under Theme Override Settings in Themes freely (including CSS, JS and Placement).

+You can even override shape templates by enabling the Liquid Markup Templates feature and writing templates in the [Liquid Markup language](http://liquidmarkup.org/) through the built-in Templates module (see [the documentation of the Orchard Liquid Markup module](https://orchardliquid.codeplex.com/documentation) on what you can do with it).

 ## Writing a theme from scratch